rmclarklab/Tetur_eQTL/README.md

 vcf_compare.py -vcf1 ROS-IT.filtered.vcf.gz -vcf2 MR-VP.filtered.vcf.gz -R Tetranychus_urticae_2017.11.21.fasta -O variant_ROSIT.vs.MRVP
 ```

-## Update GFF3 file for the reference genome
-To integrate all annotated genes in the current reference genome, we provided a newer version of GFF3 annotation file for the working reference genome.

-In this step, we prepared the standard VCF file.
-SNPs in VCF file are used as diagnosable signal for the genotype call of RNA-seq of each RIL isogenic pools.

 ## Map RNA-seq against the reference genome
 The three-chromosome reference genome was used, the same for DNA-seq mapping. <br>
 We used two RNA-seq aligners, [STAR](https://github.com/alexdobin/STAR) and [GSNAP](https://github.com/juliangehring/GMAP-GSNAP), for RNA-seq mapping.